German Shepherd Growth & Weight Chart (Updated in 2025)

 Dangers of Growing Too Quickly or Stunted Growth

 The dangers of growing too fast can affect their skeletal development.
-If his bones grow faster than they are supposed to, his body doesn’t get the chance to develop as it should.
+If their bones grow faster than they are supposed to, their bodies don’t get the chance to develop as they should.
 Conditions caused by growing too quickly are joint dysplasia and osteochondrosis.

-By feeding him a kibble that is designed for large-breed puppies will help control the rate at which his bones grow.
+By feeding them a kibble that is designed for large-breed puppies will help control the rate at which his bones grow.
 This is because they have the optimum ratio of calcium and phosphorus levels in the food.
-So, always feed him large-breed puppy food during his developmental stage.
+So, always feed them large-breed puppy food during their developmental stage.

 Stunted growth can also be caused by a condition known as pituitary dwarfism.
 This is most common in German Shepherds, but also in some Labrador Retrievers.
 It is an inherited disorder of growth hormone deficiency, and it will make the affected pooch always appear puppy-like.